Bill-Gray/PDCursesMod/docs/MANUAL.md

 All attribute modifier schemes include eight "basic" bits:  bold, underline, right-line, left-line, italic, reverse and blink attributes,  plus the alternate character set indicator.
-For default and 32-bit narrow builds, three more bits are used for overlined, dimmed, and strikeout attributes;
-a fourth bit is reserved.
+For 32-bit narrow builds, three more bits are used for overlined, dimmed, and strikeout attributes; a fourth bit is reserved.

 Default chtypes have enough character bits to support the full range of Unicode,  all attributes,  and 2^20 = 1048576 color pairs.
 Note,  though,